 27 Mar 1942

-20.00 hrs, eastern Mediterranean: a British Sunderland aircraft (Sqdn 230) dropped 5 bombs on U-97, but without causing any damage.
+20.00 hrs, eastern Mediterranean: a British Sunderland flying boat (Sqdn 230) dropped five bombs on U-97.
+No damage.
 (Sources: Rohwer/Ritschel)

 2 recorded attacks on this boat.

 The boat lost a man overboard in the Bay of Biscay.
 [Bootsmaat Artur Mei]

 24 Oct 1941